yogeshhegde/processor-sdk-doc/source/common/PRU-ICSS/PRU-Getting-Started-Labs_Lab5.rst

    variables are stored in one location on the stack, but the CCS debugger thinks that the variables are stored in a different location.
 This bug does not affect PRU functionality, but it does mean that the **Variables** window is not useful for debugging.
+The bug is fixed in CCS 12.1 as per `this e2e thread <https://e2e.ti.com/support/processors-group/processors/f/processors-forum/1104252/am6442-pru-ccs-variables-view-pointing-to-the-wrong-memory-location/4109925#4109925>`__.
-Lab steps will be written as if the Variables window is working properly.
-Workaround steps will be documented as notes.
+   Lab steps are written as if the Variables window is working properly.
+   Workaround steps are documented as notes.

 The **Variables** window shows the value of a variable, as well as the variable's location in memory.